It has long been a peril for youngsters trying to get through life at school - the fears posed by bullying.

 Efforts to tackle bullying are expanding and a Blackpool-based project is playing its part.

 The MADD (Making a Direct Difference) scheme was set up by human behaviour trainer and success coach Norry Ascroft, also known as entertainer Lionel Vinyl.

 Earlier this year, it came to light that the number of children excluded from Blackpool schools for bullying has tripled in the space of a year from six to 17 in 2017/8, although since then efforts have been made to deal with bullying across the town.

 Michelle Atherton, chairman and events coordinator for Blackpool-based anti-bullying campaign MADD, said back in August: “It is not just about teachers and school governors being aware of bullying, it is about getting parents and children on-board as well.

 “We have got some new awareness events planned for the next few months.”

-That project was set up by Norry Ascroft after reading about a girl who took her own life because of bullying and has now rolled out his programme, aimed at helping teachers deal with bullies, to 200 schools across the North West.
+Norry set up the project after reading about a girl who took her own life because of bullying and has now rolled out his programme, aimed at helping teachers deal with bullies, to 200 schools across the North West.

 He said previously: “At the lowest level of bullying, our children are being held back from reaching their true potential and, at worst, bullying causes mental health problems and an increase in teenage suicides.”